Weaning - How and when it happens

 Return of fertility

 For most women it is not necessary to wean completely for their menstrual cycles to return.
 Usually their periods return some time after their babies are six months old and have started eating family foods.
-However, some breastfeeding mothers and parents find that their periods return later.
+However, some parents find that their periods return later.
 They may have a delay in fertility for well over a year or more.
 You may like this idea or worry that you will not be able to have your next child as soon as you want.
 As your child gets older and continues the slow gentle process of weaning, your fertility will probably return.
 Very occasionally, a mother may need to wean completely in order to get pregnant.
 For more information see Fertility and Breastfeeding.

 Nighttime weaning